bghira/SimpleTuner/documentation/quickstart/FLUX.md

 pip install -U poetry pip
 ```

-**Note:** We're currently relying on the `release` branch here; the `main` branch contains experimental features that might have better results or lower memory use.
+**Note:** We're currently installing the `release` branch here; the `main` branch may contain experimental features that might have better results or lower memory use.

 Depending on your system, you will run one of 3 commands: